dadaewq/IntentDemo/README.md

 startActivity via intent.setComponent(ComponentName_pkg,ComponentName_class)

-All required parameters can be modified via AndroidManifest.xm,You can simply modify it to get what you want.
+All required parameters can be modified via AndroidManifest.xml,You can simply modify it to get what you want.

 Example: